Top 5 Commercial Flooring Options: Our Expert Picks

 Cons of Commercial Laminate:

 - Sound: Laminate can create a hollow sound if placed over an uneven subfloor, to begin with.
-For the most seamless installment, make sure to follow the manufacturer’s recommendations and include a good underlay.
+Follow the manufacturer’s recommendations and include a good underlay for the most seamless installment.

-- Water resistance: Nowadays, many laminates come in a variety of waterproof options.
+- Water resistance: Nowadays, many laminates come in various waterproof options.
 However, some are only water-resistant.
 This category of water-resistant laminates can only handle a certain extent of high-moisture concern, and they should be kept dry.
 If not, a vapor barrier can help mitigate this concern.

 Commercial Vinyl Sheet Flooring

 Vinyl sheet flooring is a modern twist on a classic household choice.
-From tile to stone to decorative wood looks, you’ll be sure to find your ideal vinyl flooring.
+From tile to stone to decorative wood looks, you’ll surely find your ideal vinyl flooring.

 Today, vinyl sheets are highly durable and consist of multiple layers that can withstand commercial areas with heavy traffic.
 For the best protection in commercial environments, our experts recommend you purchase a vinyl sheet with an extra thick wear layer of 15MIL to 20MIL.